bitwes/Gut/README.md

  * The method `get_<PROPERTY_NAME>` returns the expected default value when first called.
  * Once you set the property, the `get_<PROPERTY_NAME>`will return the value passed in.

 On the inside Gut actually performs up to 4 assertions.
 So if everything goes right you will have four passing asserts each time you call `assert_get_set_methods`.
-I say "up to 4 assertions" because there are 2 assertions to make sure the object has the methods and then 2 to verify that act correctly.
+I say "up to 4 assertions" because there are 2 assertions to make sure the object has the methods and then 2 to verify they act correctly.
 If the object does not have the methods, it does not bother running the tests for the methods.
 ```
 class SomeClass:
 	var _count = 0